-Graduate Degrees offered: Ph.D. in Industrial Engineering; M.S./M.Eng. in Industrial and Systems Engineering
+Graduate Degrees offered: Ph.D. in Industrial and Systems Engineering; M.S./M.Eng. in Industrial and Systems Engineering

 APPLY NOW | GRAD STUDENT HANDBOOK (PDF)

 The Industrial and Systems Engineering (ISE) graduate program is global in scope for students interested in pursuing research at the cutting edge of the discipline.

 ISE research areas include operations research and logistics, information systems and technologies, and manufacturing systems and processes.
 Active research projects investigate supply chain logistics, electronic market intermediaries, discrete and combinatorial optimization, replacement analysis, transportation logistics, and parallel algorithms.